rs-ai/rs-ai/README.md

 ## Hi there 👋

+  Building in the open — AI tools you can actually read.
+No install scripts, no telemetry.
+Works with Claude Code, Cursor, Copilot, Gemini, Codex.

+  I build small, practical tools for AI-assisted coding and share the ones that prove useful in my own work.
+They're drop-in and readable — clone them, see exactly what they do, adapt them to your setup.

 <!--
 **rs-ai/rs-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.